Julian Benson: Media career

-Personal life
+Personal life and death

 Benson was diagnosed with cystic fibrosis at the age of two and was given a life expectancy of thirteen years.
-Benson kept his diagnosis private for over forty years before revealing it in an interview with Ryan Tubridy on The Late Late Show.
+Benson kept his diagnosis private for over forty years before revealing it in an interview with Ryan Tubridy on The Late Late Show in 2019.

 In 2018, Benson launched the Julian Benson CF Foundation, an organisation fighting to help those with cystic fibrosis.
 On 8 December 2018, the foundation had a charity ball in order to raise funds.
 It was hosted by Eoghan McDermott and attended by a number of Irish celebrities.

-Benson is a fluent Irish language speaker.
+Benson was openly gay.
+He was a fluent Irish language speaker.